aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/mhtml-to-bmp/_index.md

 {{% blocks/products/pf/agp/content h2="Save MHTML to BMP in Java Online for Free" %}}

-The following example demonstrates how to convert MHTML to BMP document format in Java.
+The following example demonstrates how to convert MHTML to BMP in Java.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert MHTML file into BMP format.
+Follow the easy steps to convert MHTML to BMP.
 Upload your MHTML file, then simply save it as BMP file.
 For both MHTML reading and BMP writing you can use fully qualified filenames.
 The output BMP content and formatting will be identical to the original MHTML document.

 {{% /blocks/products/pf/agp/text %}}